2joephillips/2joephillips.github.io/_projects/christmasmadlibs.md

 This site was a simple idea for a way to have fun during the Christmas Holidays.
 It builds on the fun of a simple Mad Lib.
 There are three Christmas options to chose from.
 The user selects, then fills in the answers, and recieves the classic Christmas stories with a slight twist.

-The fun about this project is that I built it from idea to release in a couple hours using Angular and hosting on Heroku.
-If you would like to check it out the site of the code base use the below links.
+The fun is that I built it from idea to release in a couple hours using Angular and hosting on Heroku.
+If you would like to check out the site or the code base use the below links.

 [Christmas Mad Libs](secure-refuge-85934.herokuapp.com){:target="_blank"}